eirihoyh/LBBNN/README.md

 ### Local explanations

-When feeding the input $\{x_0 = 1, x_1 = -0.44, x_2 = -0.87, x_3 = -0.5, x_4 = 0.53\}$ through the MPM, we get the following local contributions back:
+When feeding the input $\{x_0 = 1, x_1 = -0.44, x_2 = -0.87, x_3 = 0.81, x_4 = 0.92\}$ through the MPM, we get the following local contributions back:

 ![Local contribution single input](examples/non_linear_examples/results_non_lin/lrt_run/local_explanation_plot.png)

 Again, we note that both $x_3$ and $x_4$ does not contribute to the prediction.
-As the learned MPM strcutrues is non-linear, we may get different contributions when providing different inputs.
+As the learned MPM structure is non-linear, we may get different contributions when providing different inputs.
 The figure below shows how the contributions of covariate $x_0, x_1$ and $x_2$ and the prediction changes as the value of $x_1$ change.
 The predictions and the covariate contributions are plotted with both the mean value and the uncertainty.

 ![what-if explanations](examples/non_linear_examples/results_non_lin/lrt_run/what-if_explanation_feature_1.png)